mickael-carl/git-tui/README.md

 ## Why

-Existing Git TUIs are very unopinionated, don't necessarily support worktrees and don't adapt too well to my personal workflow.
+Existing Git TUIs (e.g. [LazyGit](https://github.com/jesseduffield/lazygit)) are
+very unopinionated, don't necessarily support worktrees and don't adapt too well to my personal workflow.
 Also: I wanted to see if I could write a TUI in Go.